hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

 `helm install stable/sonarqube --name sonar --namespace sonarqube --values sonarqube-values.yaml`{{execute}}

 This chart bootstraps a SonarQube instance along with a PostgreSQL database.
 Sonarqube also loads several plugins defined in the Helm chart configuration.
-The Sonarqube server takes about 1-2 minutes to start.
-Watch the Deployment _AVAILABLE_ state change from _0_ to _1_.
+The Sonarqube server takes about 4 minutes to start.
 To get a complete status of the deployment availability run this inspection

-`watch kubectl get deployments,pods,services --namespace sonarqube`{{execute}}.
+`watch kubectl get deployments,pods,services --namespace sonarqube`{{execute}}

 Once complete, the Pods will move to the _running_ state.
 It will be a few moments and the Deployments will eventually move to the _Available (1)_ state.
 Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.